 In 1880, the companies were consolidated into the Colorado Coal and Iron Company (CC&I).
 CC&I merged with its chief rival, the Colorado Fuel Company, in 1892 forming the Colorado Fuel and Iron Company.
 The newly consolidated company was controlled by John Osgood until 1903.
 An expensive modernization campaign left the company drained of financial resources.
-John D. Rockefeller, Sr. took advantage of CF&I’s desperate need of cash, and took control of the company.
+John D. Rockefeller, Jr. took advantage of CF&I’s desperate need of cash, and took control of the company.
 The Rockefellers remained the controlling interest in CF&I until the 1940s.

 CF&I was the first vertically integrated steel mill west of the Mississippi River.
-As an vertically integrated mill, CF&I controlled all of the necessary natural resources to produce steel.
+As an vertically integrated corporation, CF&I controlled all of the necessary natural resources to produce steel.
 Coal, iron ore, limestone, dolomite, and vast reserves of water are all integral to the production of steel.
 To satisfy these needs, the company owned and operated over 60 mines and quarries spread across Colorado, Utah, Oklahoma, Wyoming and New Mexico.
 The company became the largest private land owner in Colorado.
 CF&I claimed some of the most important water rights along the Arkansas River, and created many reservoirs to quench the blast furnaces.
-CF&I created the Colorado and Wyoming Railway to transport the resources from the distant mines to the steel works.
+CF&I created the Colorado and Wyoming Railway to transport the resources from the distant mines to the steelworks.

 It took thousands of employees to operate such a massive company, and for many years CF&I was the state’s largest private employer.
-The promise of work in the mines and mills brought immigrants from around the country and the globe to the West.
+The promise of work in the mines and mills brought immigrants from around the country and the world to the American West.
 Italians, Croatians, Slovenians, Mexicans, Germans, Greeks, Japanese, Hispanic-Americans, African-Americans and many more came to the coal camps and company towns of CF&I. The workers brought their wives and children, creating incredibly diverse communities.
-The immigrant families lived in company houses, shopped at the Colorado Supply Company store, were educated in company-dominated schools, and were treated by company doctors.
+Immigrant families lived in company houses, shopped at the Colorado Supply Company store, were educated in company-dominated schools, and were treated by company doctors.